 A student who feels that he or she has been treated unfairly or unjustly by a faculty member with regard to an academic process such as grading, testing, or assignments, has the right to appeal according to the approved procedures.

-The appeal process for grades expires one year from the date the grade was issued.
+The appeal process for grades must be initiated no later than sixty (60) calendar days from the date the grade was issued.
 Steps outlining the process are available in Appendix S-6.

 Appendix S-6: Instructional Grievance Process